 I finally settled on this one.
 It’s not quite sour enough for Kylie and not quite sweet enough for Alan, which to me meant I’d finally found the right mix for us (since the rest of us thought it was perfect).
 I love the balance of tart and sweet here and it’s so refreshing when the temperatures rise above 90.
 If you like, add just 3/4 cup of the simple syrup, then taste and add the rest if you want it sweeter.

-This recipe is just enough for four small servings.
-I recommend doubling it if you like.
+This recipe makes enough for four small servings.
+Feel free to double or triple it if you'd like!

 - 1 cup sugar